gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

    To specify a different path and file name, you can [change the default SSL certificate location](#change-the-default-ssl-certificate-location).

-1. [Enable and manually configure HTTPS on NGINX](#configure-https-manually) to set up GitLab to use your own certificates.
 1. Reconfigure GitLab:

    ```shell